A Woman of No Importance: Act III

 Act III: "He is your own father!"

 Act III opens with Gerald and Lord Illingworth talking about Mrs Arbuthnot.
 Gerald speaks of his admiration and protective attitude toward his mother, expressing that she is a great woman and wondering why she has never told him of his father.
 Lord Illingworth agrees that his mother is a great woman, but he further explains that great women have certain limitations that inhibit the desires of young men.
 Leading the conversation into a cynical talk about society and marriage, Lord Illingworth says that he has never been married and that Gerald will have a new life under his wing.
 Soon the other guests enter, and Lord Illingworth entertains them with his invigorating views on a variety of subjects, such as comedy and tragedy, savages, and world society.
-Everything Lord Illingworth has to say opposes the norm and excites his company, leaving Mrs Arbuthnot room to say that she would be sorry to hold his views.
-During a discussion of sinful women, she also opposes Lady Hunstanton's later opinion by saying that ruining a woman's life is unforgivable.
-When Lady Hunstanton's company finally breaks up, Lord Illingworth and Mrs Allonby leave to look at the Moon.
+Everything Lord Illingworth has to say opposes the norm and excites his company, but Mrs Arbuthnot says that she would be sorry to hold his views.
+During a discussion of sinful women, she also opposes Lady Hunstanton, saying that ruining a woman's life is unforgivable.
+When Lady Hunstanton's company finally breaks up, Lord Illingworth and Mrs Allonby leave to look at the moon.
 Gerald attempts to follow, but his mother protests and ask him to take her home.
 Gerald says that he must first say goodbye to Lord Illingworth and also reveals that he will be going to India with him at the end of the month.

 Mrs Arbuthnot is then left alone with Hester, and they resume the previous conversation about women.
 Mrs Arbuthnot is disgusted by Hester's view that the sins of parents are suffered by their children.
 Recognising that Mrs Arbuthnot is waiting for her son to return, Hester decides to fetch Gerald.
-Gerald soon returns alone, however, and he becomes frustrated with his mother's continued disapproval for what he sees as an opportunity to earn his mother's respect and the love of Hester.
+Gerald soon returns alone, however, and he becomes frustrated with his mother's continued disapproval of what he sees as an opportunity to earn his mother's respect and Hester's love.
 Remembering Hester's views, Mrs Arbuthnot decides to tell her son the truth about his origin and her past life with Lord Illingworth, but she does so in the third person, being sure to describe the despair that betrayed women face.
 Gerald remains unmoved, however, so Mrs Arbuthnot withdraws her objections.
 Hester then enters the room in anguish and flings herself into Gerald's arms, exclaiming that Lord Illingworth has "horribly insulted" her.
 He has apparently tried to kiss her.
 Gerald almost attacks Illingworth in a rage when his mother stops him the only way she knows how: by telling him that Lord Illingworth is his father.
 With this revelation, Gerald takes his mother home, and Hester leaves on her own.